jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Juvenile Bronze Dragon.md

 RacialMods: +8 Swim
 Languages: Aquan, Common, Draconic, Elven, Gnome
 SQ: change shape (animal or humanoid, polymorph), water breathing, wave mastery (40 min)
+SpecialAbilities:
+  Repulsion Breath (Su): >
-SpecialAbilities: Repulsion Breath (Su) Instead of a line of electricity, a bronze dragon can breathe a cone of repulsion gas.
+    Instead of a line of electricity, a bronze dragon can breathe a cone of repulsion gas.
 Targets must make a Will save or be compelled to do nothing but move away from the dragon for 1d6 rounds plus 1 round per age category.
 This is a mind-affecting compulsion effect.
+  Water Breathing (Ex): >
+    A bronze dragon breathes water and can use its breath weapon, spells, and abilities underwater.
+  Wave Mastery (Su): >
-Water Breathing (Ex) A bronze dragon breathes water and can use its breath weapon, spells, and abilities underwater.
-Wave Mastery (Su) For up to 10 minutes per age category per day, a juvenile bronze dragon, along with creatures or vessels within 50 feet, can move at twice its normal speed in water.
+    For up to 10 minutes per age category per day, a juvenile bronze dragon, along with creatures or vessels within 50 feet, can move at twice its normal speed in water.
 SpellsKnown: Sorcerer Spells Known (CL 3rd; concentration +7)  1st (6/day)- alarm, obscuring mist, true strike  0 (at will)- detect magic, light, mage hand, message, resistance
 SpellsPrepared:
 SpellDomains: